linclsdy/MyReadsApp/README.md

 │   │   ├── add.svg
 │   │   ├── arrow-back.svg
 │   │   └── arrow-drop-down.svg
 │   ├── index.css # Global styles.
-You probably won't need to change anything here.
-│   ├── index.js # You should not need to modify this file.
-It is used for DOM rendering only.
+│   ├── index.js # It is used for DOM rendering only.
 │   └── utils
 │       └── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
 └── yarn.lock